Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 keywords: SAML, SAML 2.0, authentication, single sign-on, SSO
 ---

-This section explains how to integrate your Qumulo cluster with your company's single sign-on (SSO) service by configuring Security Assertion Markup Language (SAML) 2.0 for Qumulo Core 5.2.5 (and higher).
+This section explains how to integrate your Qumulo cluster with your organization's single sign-on (SSO) service by configuring Security Assertion Markup Language (SAML) 2.0 for Qumulo Core 5.2.5 (and higher).

 For more information about the SAML standard for exchanging authentication information, see [SAML 2.0](https://en.wikipedia.org/wiki/SAML_2.0).